Pádraig Amond: Shamrock Rovers

 Amond joined Shamrock Rovers in 1999, at the age of 10, and progressed through the schoolboy ranks of the club.
 He was part of the team that were champions of the League of Ireland First Division in the 2006 season, being promoted to the League of Ireland Premier Division.
 He was promoted to the senior squad at the start of the season, making his League of Ireland debut as a substitute against Athlone Town on 16 March 2006.
 He scored his only goal against Finn Harps in September 2006.
 He made ten appearances, eight from the bench, for the whole season.

-Amond also represented his native county of Carlow at hurling.
-In 2005, he led the team to victory in the All-Ireland Minor B Hurling Championship and, the following year, he played at minor (under-18) level, reaching the Leinster final at Croke Park.
-In 2006, he signed his first professional contract with Shamrock Rovers and, in order to keep playing for Carlow, he was left out of team photos and listed under a false name, Brendan Amond, in the matchday programmes to avoid being spotted.
-The ruse was eventually discovered when his picture appeared in a newspaper following a victory.
-Having long resisted advice from coaches to focus on football he eventually gave up hurling after discussions with manager Pat Scully.

 Amond joined Kildare County on a season-long loan for the 2007 season.
 He scored twice on 8 April 2007 in what was Kildare County's first victory of the season in a 2–2 draw against Wexford Youths, he got their first within four minutes after goalkeeper Shane Dunphy fumbled a Gary Walsh corner-kick leaving Amond to shoot from close range; in the 90th minute Amond scored an equalising penalty.
 He became the first opposition player to score at Athlone Town's new stadium at Lissywollen in the League of Ireland First Division on 16 April 2007, in a 2–0 away win.
 His final goal while on his loan spell came on 27 April 2007 against Kilkenny City.
 He scored five goals for Kildare before being recalled by Shamrock Rovers.

 Following his return, Amond scored Shamrock Rovers' 4000th league goal in a 4–0 win over Galway United on 14 September 2007.
 He made six league appearances in the 2007 season along with an appearance in the 2007 League of Ireland Cup.
 He scored his first goal of the 2008 season on 18 April and followed it with another three weeks later.
 On 8 June 2008, he scored the first goal of a 2–1 victory against Sligo Rovers in the third round of the 2008 FAI Cup.
 Amond finished as Shamrock Rovers' top goalscorer with nine league goals in the 2008 season and won the club's Young Player of the Year award.